Detmerode Church and Parish Centre

 The semi-subterranean ground floor, which contains a circular assembly hall, foyer and cloakroom, is built of stone; the office level and the residential storey (at the top with its own access stairs) are of wood.

-The unusual stair hall, facade pilasters, and assembly hall painted in Pompeiian style make this one of the chief works of Aalto’s Neo-Classical period.
-Aalto originally designed a loggia-like staircase for the end entrance, but it was not built.
+The unusual stair hall, facade pilasters, and assembly hall painted in Pompeiian style make this one of the chief works of the Aaltos’ Neo-Classical period.
+The Aaltos originally designed a loggia-like staircase for the end entrance, but it was not built.